nbarendes/test_2/README.md

 ![alt text](https://github.com/RustemIskuzhin/SFND-3D-Object-Tracking/blob/master/images/TTC_Camera2.png) | TTC from Camera is negative because estimation uses vechicle points from right lane that return minXCurr > minXPrev.
 Need to delete right lane points.
 ![alt text](https://github.com/RustemIskuzhin/SFND-3D-Object-Tracking/blob/master/images/TTC_Camera3.png) | TTC from Camera is negative infinity because medDistRatio == 1.
 Need to delete right lane points and check medDistRatio to avoid division by zero.

-I created a loop in code to test all possible combinations of detectors and descriptors and saved the results in a [Excel file](https://github.com/RustemIskuzhin/SFND-3D-Object-Tracking/blob/master/Evaluation.xlsx).
+I created a loop in code to test all possible combinations of detectors and descriptors and saved the results in `FP_6_Performance_Evaluation_2.csv` file [CSV file]

 The TOP3 detector / descriptor combinations as the best choice for our purpose of detecting keypoints on vehicles are:
 SHITOMASI/BRISK